Harleythetech/e-canteen-project/docs/01-overview.md

-# PLSP E-Canteen — System Overview
+# E-Canteen — System Overview

 A web-based online ordering system for the **Pamantasan ng Lungsod ng San Pablo (PLSP)** school canteen.
 Students browse the menu, add items to a cart, pay via PayMongo (GCash, Card, GrabPay, PayMaya), and pick up orders using QR codes scanned by staff.